Anonymous4598/COIN/README.md

 ## Requirement

 Code is tested in *\*Python 3.8.10\.
-You can prepare the environment for running LOC follow the command:
+You can prepare the environment for running COIN follow the command: